liboyang0112/TRExFitter/README.rst

      * Min              : min value
      * Max              : max value
      * Constant         : set to TRUE to have a fixed norm factor
+     * SubCategory      : minor category for the NormFactor, used to evaluate impact on POI per SubCategory in "i" step, defaults to "NormFactors", do not use "Gammas", "FullSyst", or "combine" as SubCategory names (reserved for special functionality)
      * Expression       : a way to correlate this norm factor with other norm factors (using AddPreprocessFunction); two argments, in the form "<expression>,<dependency>", where <dependency> should contain the name(s) of the norm factor the expression depends on [example: "1.-SigXsecOverSM","SigXsecOverSM"]

   * ShapeFactor: